What Does PCI Compliance in the Cloud Really Mean?

 The document talks to the PCI requirement as follows (emphasis mine):

-If you’ve followed along this far, you’ll realise that Mosso Cloud Sites is still ‘out of scope’ from PCI requirements as they pertain to the payment process itself, as that is handed off to a 3rd party gateway (the 3rd party must be PCI compliant though).
-Section 9 is relevant to the office of the merchant – not the web front end hosting provider (Cloud or not) and section 12 is about your choice of payment gateway, again, nothing to do with Mosso.
+If you’ve followed along this far, you’ll realize that Mosso Cloud Sites is still ‘out of scope’ from PCI requirements as they pertain to the payment process itself, as that is handed off to a 3rd party gateway (the 3rd party must be PCI compliant though).
+Section 9 is relevant to the office of the merchant - not the web front-end hosting provider (Cloud or not), and section 12 is about your choice of payment gateway, again, nothing to do with Mosso.

 The Takeaway